Historical Fiction in Film Cross-Curricular Homework Project

-Today's students are usually introduced to events from the past through movies that are works of historical fiction.
-This film-based learning will continue when they are adults.
-Some feature films give an accurate portrayal of history, but often they contain major factual errors.
+Most students, after they graduate from school, are not going to read books about history.
+Most will receive information about events from the past through movies that are works of historical fiction.
 TWM contends that an important part of social studies education is to teach students to recognize historical fiction in film, to analyze it, and then to compare the movie version to the historical record.
 These are skills that will benefit students throughout their lives.

 Most social studies teachers agree that showing well-researched and well-crafted feature films is an excellent way to supplement curriculum.
-However, they are reluctant to use movies in class because watching a film takes up large amounts of valuable instructional time.
+However, watching a film takes up valuable instructional time.
 The solution is that movies don't have to be shown during the school day.
-Hollywood is expert at making its audience care about the stories and characters in its films; thus, most students are willing to watch cinematic versions of historical fiction outside of class.
+Hollywood is expert at making its audience care about the stories and characters in its films; thus, most students are receptive to assignments to watch cinematic versions of historical fiction outside of class.

 Review and modify the assignment as appropriate for the class and its instructional goals.
-For example, students can be required to watch two or three movies rather than four or students can be assigned specific movies to watch if enough copies are available.
-Students can be required to make short oral presentations about the films they have watched in addition to or instead of written responses.
+For example, TWM suggests four movies a term, but this number can be changed.
+Students can be assigned to watch specific movies if enough copies are available.
+Students can be required to make short oral presentations about the films they have watched, in addition to or instead of written responses.
 Students can also be separated into groups of four or fewer with each group being asked to give an oral presentation in response to a question on the worksheet.
 For middle school or junior high school classes, the worksheet can be simplified by eliminating some of the questions or by only requiring a single device of fiction to be discussed (Question #4) and only one striking image to be described (Question #6).
-In addition, where there are no reasonable ways for students to research the accuracy of the movie, delete question #7 or substitute another question for it.
-In that situation the accuracy of the movie should be discussed in a lecture.
+In addition, where there is no reasonable way for students to research the accuracy of the movie, question #7 can be deleted.

 TWM suggests that students review all of the questions on the Worksheet before they watch the film and that they take notes during several three to five minute breaks during the movie.